thechillbasu/Kanby/README.md

 - Better visibility for event items in both dark and light modes

 ### Data Persistence
-- Automatic localStorage persistence for all tasks
+- Automatic localStorage persistence for all tasks and timer states
-- Data migration support for backward compatibility
+- Data migration support for backward compatibility with older versions
+- Timer start times persisted to maintain accuracy across sessions
 - Storage availability detection with user warnings
+- All task data stored locally in browser (no external servers)

 ## Getting Started